DfC Newsletter Page

 Darlington New Orleans Jazz Club

-The club takes place at St Augustine’s Parish Centre Larchfield Street, Darlington DL3 7TG.
-Doors open at noon for a 12.30pm to 3pm session.
+Starts 12.30pm at St Augustine’s Parish Centre, Larchfield Street, Darlington DL3 7TG.

 Darlington Piano Society

-- Individual recital tickets are £14, available online, from reception at the Dolphin Centre, and at the recitals
+- Ticket for each event is £14, available online, from reception at the Dolphin Centre, and at the recitals

 - Free entry for Under-21s

 Darlington Choral Society’s Spring concert scheduled for Saturday 4th April 7.15pm has been postponed.
 The performance – comprising Carl Orff’s Carmina Burana and Karl Jenkins’s The Armed Man – will be rescheduled.
 Details here when available.

 For the full list of gigs and events, please visit The Forum website.
 Tel: 01325 363135.

 The club meets every Thursday at The Copper Beach, Neasham Road, 8pm start, £7.
 For tickets, please contact George on 07890 006204.
 Visit the folk club’s website for details.

 The Sans Pareil Choir is celebrating their 11th birthday by joining with the Concert Band from Hurworth to present an eclectic programme in a concert at Central Hall, the Dolphin Centre, Darlington, on Saturday 25th April 7.30pm.